bentoml/BentoML/docs/source/integrations/mlflow.rst

 ======

 MLflow is an open source framework for tracking ML experiments and packaging ML code for training pipelines.
-BentoML is agnostic to the experimentation platform and the model development environment, instead, BentoML focuses on ML in production, provides additional serving and production model deployment capability for MLflow users.
+BentoML focuses on ML in production and is agnostic to the experimentation platform and the model development environment.
+BentoML provides additional serving and production model deployment capability for MLflow users.

 Compatibility